HOME WISE Uranium Project > Radiation >

 On July 26, 2001, the new radiation protection regulations were published in Bundesgesetzblatt 2001 Teil I Nr.38, 26.
 Juli 2001.
 The effective date is August 1, 2001.

-> View full text: Bundesgesetzblatt external link or BMU external link (485k PDF, viewing only)
+> View full text: Bundesgesetzblatt or BMU (485k PDF, viewing only)

 On June 1, 2001, the German Bundesrat (2nd chamber of parliament) approved the new radiation protection regulations with amendments watering them down.